LeoA98/Sm-blog/content/en/docs/_index.md

 ---
-title: Documentation
+title: Documentação
-linkTitle: Docs
+linkTitle: Documentação
 menu: {main: {weight: 20}}
 weight: 20
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+Definir depois
 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the